 Here are the links again to book!

 Please BOOKMARK this page if you plan to vacation in Lake Tahoe in the future.
-I’m going to keep my Resort At Squaw Creek properties forever so check back for availability anytime you want to head to the mountains.
-Even if you don’t rent my place, I hope you’ll have a chance to one day vacation in Lake Tahoe yourself.
+I'm going to keep my Resort At Squaw Creek properties forever.
+Check back for availability anytime you want to head to the mountains.
+Even if you don't rent my place, I hope you'll have a chance to enjoy Lake Tahoe.

-About Financial Samurai: Financial Samurai started in 2009 and is one of the largest, most reputable personal finance websites in the world with over 1 million organic pageviews a month.
-The site helps you achieve financial independence sooner, rather than later and is the most trusted personal finance site on the web.
-Sam moved to San Francisco in 2001, got his MBA from Berkeley in 2006, and has owned his Lake Tahoe property since 2007.
-He’s an avid skier and snowboarding and goes up to Lake Tahoe at least 10 times a year!
+Financial Samurai started in 2009.
+It is one of the largest, most reputable personal finance websites in the world with over 1 million organic pageviews a month.
+The site helps you achieve financial independence sooner, rather than later.
+Sam moved to San Francisco in 2001, got his MBA from Berkeley in 2006.
+He has owned his Lake Tahoe property since 2007.
+Sam is an avid skier and snowboarding and goes up to Lake Tahoe at least 10 times a year!